Matrix-Free Ghost Penalty Evaluation via Tensor Product Factorization: Cut FEM Discretization and Ghost Penalty Stabilization

 The remaining part is the scalar product of the shape functions over the face can be broken down to 1D integrals

 where each corresponds to the mass matrix in the other 1D

 It is easy to see that all of those mass matrices are identical.
-Note that the number of basis functions in directions parallel to the face is $k+1$ and the number of basis functions in the direction orthogonal to the face is $2k-1$.
-Hence the 1D mass matrix is of dimension $k+1\times k+1$ while the 1D ghost penalty matrix is of dimension $2k-1\times 2k-1$.
+Note that the number of basis functions in directions parallel to the face is $k+1$ and the number of basis functions in the direction orthogonal to the face is 2k+1.

 A simple calculation shows that in this setting the ghost penalty matrix $\mathcal{G}_{F,k}$ can be expressed as the following Kronecker product

 The matrices are precomputed using shape functions $\hat{\phi}_\circ $ on the reference 1D cell $\hat{K}$ with $h=1$ and then adjusted to the cell geometry.
 The face of the 1D cell is a point denoted by $\hat{F}$, and the 1D ghost penalty matrix is given by